Geographical Indications (GI)

 India is the world’s largest producer of bananas, contributing over a quarter to global production.
 Kerala’s Nendran Banana has recently secured a Geographical Indication registration from the Geographical Indications Registry in Chennai.
 The GI tag is a legal mechanism that recognizes goods as originating from a specific region, attributing unique qualities or reputation to their geographic origin.
 Such legal protection is particularly valuable for agricultural enterprises, supporting consumer recognition and reputation building.
 The post also briefly compares European Union schemes protecting agricultural and food product names.

-Geographical Indication (GI) refers to any indication that identifies the goods as originating from a particular place, where a given quality, reputation or other characteristic of the goods is essentially attributable to its geographical origin.
-Geographical Indication is the best legal tool available for the protection of goods in developing countries.
-This would definitely help the agricultural enterprise in achieving the consumer recognition necessary to create the reputation based on geographical origin.
+A Geographical Indication (GI) identifies goods as originating from a particular place, where a given quality, reputation, or other characteristic of those goods is essentially attributable to their geographical origin.
+Geographical Indication protection is regarded as an important legal tool for the protection of goods originating in developing countries.
+Registration enables agricultural producers to achieve the consumer recognition necessary to establish a reputation based on geographical origin.

-Three European Union schemes of Geographical Indication and Traditional Specialties known as Protected Designation of Origin (PDO), Protected Geographical Indication (PGI), and Traditional Specialty Guaranteed (TSG) promote and protect names of quality agricultural products and foodstuff.
-These laws protect the names of wines, cheeses, hams, sausages, seafood, olives, beers and even regional breads, fruits, raw meats and vegetables.
+The European Union administers three schemes for Geographical Indication and Traditional Specialties: Protected Designation of Origin (PDO), Protected Geographical Indication (PGI), and Traditional Specialty Guaranteed (TSG).
+These schemes protect the names of quality agricultural products and foodstuffs, including wines, cheeses, hams, sausages, seafood, olives, beers, and regional breads, fruits, raw meats, and vegetables.